ChrisHobday/FasterProjectMAppImage/README.md

-Testing creation of AppImage for Faster Project M.
+AppImage for Faster Project M and tools to create it

 Steps for making AppImage
 1) Fresh Ubuntu install (18.04)